 What is the Conference Board?
 A recession proclaimed by committee

-Some key points to pay attention to:
+Some key points to pay attention to in recent California job trends:

-- Jobs recovered from 2020-2021 pandemic job losses, exceeding the 2019 jobs peak in October 2022.
+- Jobs recovered from 2020-2021 pandemic job losses and exceeded the prior 2019 jobs peak in October 2022.

 The number of jobs in California directly impacts statewide residential occupancy – for both tenants and owners.
 Without a paycheck, few have the ability to rent an apartment or buy a house.